Start or build on your collection today and reap a lifetime of rewards

 The five pound note represented substantial purchasing power in pre-decimal Australia, often associated with business dealings and larger transactions.
 Its blue design and ornate motifs projected authority and security.
 Scarcer than lower denominations, surviving examples attract collectors seeking prestige pieces that reflect both wealth and the artistry of Australia’s note printing.

-roBBie Kovak™ – Australian Pre-decimal & Decimal Paper Banknote
+roBBie Kovak™ – High-Velocity Trader & Collector

 Member: International Bank Note Society